Azure-Samples/nodejs-microservices/docs/workshop.md

 <div class="info" data-title="note">

-> You don't have to worry about Codespaces usage cost for this workshop, as it's free for forks of our template repository.
-For personal usage, Codespaces includes up to 60 hours of free usage per month for all GitHub users, see [the pricing details here](https://github.com/features/codespaces).
+> Codespaces includes up to 60 hours of free usage per month for all GitHub users, see [the pricing details here](https://github.com/features/codespaces).

 </div>